-Sampled Population: The study examined four hundred and seventy eight (478) individuals.
+Sample Population: The study examined four hundred and seventy eight (478) individuals.

-Collection of Samples: About 1-2grams of freshly passed stool sample were collected from each patient in a universal specimen container and labeled.
-Serum samples obtained from coagulated blood samples were used for HIV and Western blot analyses using Savyon Diagnostic Ashdod Israel and Western Blot for confirmatory test by Biorad Novo Blot from Paris, France respectively.
+Collection of Samples: All information such as gender was obtained and data recorded.
+About 1-2grams of freshly passed stool samples were collected from each patient in a universal specimen container and labeled.
+Serum samples obtained from coagulated blood samples were used for HIV by ELISA technic using ICT from Savyon Diagnostics using a kit by Biorad Paris France respectively.

-Stool Routine Examination: The stool samples were examined macroscopically for appearance prevalence of blood mucus and texture.
-A simple normal saline mount was made by picking a little quantity of the stool taken from suspicious sites and mounted in normal saline on a clean glass slide.
+Stool Routine Examination: The stool samples were examined macroscopically for prevalence of blood mucus and texture.
+A simple normal saline mount was made by picking a little quantity of the stool taken from suspicious sites and mounted in a normal saline on a clean glass slide.